pereznetworks/TD-Project8/README.md

     Currently switching to gulp v4 syntax and gulp modiules that have addressed gulp.util dedup issues

-    Since gulp.util is a core part of Gulp pre-v4 Using Gulp pre-v4 is not recommeneded due to it's very-outdated deps and vulnerabilities
+    Since gulp.util is a core part of Gulp pre-v4 Using Gulp pre-v4 is not recommeneded due to gulp-util's very-outdated deps and vulnerabilities

     see issue #1: migrate to gulp v4 for updates on migration